tnc-ca-geo/animl-ml/classification/README.md

 Use the `config.yml` to set/adjust hyperparameters.

-TODO: document how to modify the training code to do things not set in `config.yml`, e.g. use a different model architecture, load alternative pretrained weights, use a different loss function.
+TODO: document how to modify the training code to do things not set in `config.yml`, e.g. use a different model architecture, load alternative pretrained weights, use a different loss function, different augmentations, etc.

 ### Initiate the training script